Academic = Scholar in a college or institute of higher education

 Academic spring: how an angry maths blog sparked a scientific revolution

 We get a lot of requests for interviews with students and educators.
-We ask that the conversation take place not only via email but along multiple channels, including blogs, Facebook, Flickr and Twitter.
+We ask that the conversation take place not only via email but along multiple channels on the social web, including blogs, Facebook, Flickr and Twitter.

-Paint a picture of academia 2018 and it would be a mosaic of the bad, the good, and the beautiful.
+Paint a picture of academia, and it would be a mosaic of the bad, the good, and the beautiful.

 On the upside, there are people doing wonderful work and making it meaningful for locals and insiders and accessible to the interested public.
 I call this beautiful.